 - Pain when consuming hot or cold food/beverages

 Does your tooth hurt when brushing your teeth and rinsing your mouth out with hot or cold water?
 Can you not eat ice cream without reeling in pain?

-If you experience sharp or dull pain when consuming hot or cold items and the pain lingers for a while afterward, you probably need a root canal.
+If you experience sharp or dull pain when consuming hot or cold items, and the pain lingers afterward, you probably need a root canal.

-You experience this sensation due to infection of your tooth’s blood vessels and nerves.
+You experience this sensation due to an infection of your tooth’s blood vessels and nerves.

 - Damaged teeth

 Chipped or cracked teeth result from multiple factors, such as contact sports, accidents that cause trauma, and chewing hard foods.
 When this happens, bacteria can infiltrate your tooth and cause infection and inflammation, which requires a root canal.

 - Swelling of the gums